The ultimate guide to Halloween in London

 A post shared by Brigit’s Bakery (@brigitsbakery)

 Perfect for families, the Hamleys Halloween Bus Tour promises a fun-filled adventure across London.
-Indulge in a delightful Halloween-themed afternoon tea and ‘spook-tacular’ entertainment from Hamleys Halloween guests.
-Indulge in pumpkin tarts, cupcakes, scones and sandwiches at this fun interactive event.
-Suitable for children aged 4+.
-Visit the website for further information and timings.
+Indulge in a delightful Halloween-themed afternoon tea from Briget’s Bakery on-board the creepily decorated bus as you are treated to ‘spook-tacular’ entertainment from a Hamleys Halloween actor.
+Indulge in pumpkin tarts, spooky cupcakes, scones and sandwiches at this fun interactive event.
+You’ll get to see many of London’s major landmarks, including The London Eye, Big Ben, Westminster Abbey, and more.
+Suitable for children aged 4 and above.
+Visit the website for further information.

 Halloween at Kew (18 Oct-3 Nov)